cesarnml/purecode_ai/README.md

 # VSCode Extension Thoughts

 - I installed the VSCode extension, but it's currently not publicly functional: _"We are rolling out new feature in this extension"_
 - Extension released on 23 March 2024.
 Last updated 16 April.
-Alpha stage.
+Pre-Alpha stage.

 ---